Check out these articles

 In this article, we'll introduce the Izu Shaboten Zoo and its open-air capybara bath.

-The Izu Shaboten Zoo is a theme park in Futo, Ito City, Shizuoka.
-The Zoo is known for animals and cacti.
+The Izu Shaboten Zoological Park is a theme park in Futo, Ito City, Shizuoka Prefecture, where visitors can enjoy cacti and animals.

 The cacti are divided into five sections: the South American Pavilion, the African Pavilion, the Madagascar Pavilion, the Mexico Pavilion, and the Forest Cactus Pavilion.